manheim/jenkinsfile-pipeline/README.md

         .then(deployUat)
         .then(deployProd)
 ```
-6. The design of this library is influenced by the [Builder Pattern](https://en.wikipedia.org/wiki/Builder_pattern) - your pipeline has been configured, but hasn't been constructed just yet.
+7. The design of this library is influenced by the [Builder Pattern](https://en.wikipedia.org/wiki/Builder_pattern) - your pipeline has been configured, but hasn't been constructed just yet.
 Finalize and create your pipeline by calling the `build()` method.
 This should only be done once - no code should come after calling this method.
 ```
 // Jenkinsfile
 ...
         .build()
 ```

-7. From beginning to end, your Jenkinsfile should roughly look like this:
+8. From beginning to end, your Jenkinsfile should roughly look like this:

 ```
 @Library('jenkinsfile-pipeline@<VERSION>') _

-def pipeline = new ScriptedPipeline(this)
+Jenkinsfile.init(this)

-def buildArtifact = new BuildStage() def deployQa = new DeployStage('qa') def deployUat = new DeployStage('uat')
+def pipeline = new ScriptedPipeline() def buildArtifact = new BuildStage() def deployQa = new DeployStage('qa') def deployUat = new DeployStage('uat')